DeanLeong/production-ready-react/readme.md

 Let's first install the 'prop-types' package so we can import it.

+> the `prop-types` package used to be built into React, but now it's a separate module so we have to install it.

 `npm install prop-types`

 Then we'll require the proptypes in our file.